February 28, 2014

 December 10, 2007

-1. Amyland has been nominated as one of the winners of Artists Forum Electronic Music Competition of 2007.
+1. Amyland nominated as one of the winners of Artists Forum Electronic Music Competition of 2007.
 Take a look at this montage on YouTube here.

-2. Phantom has gotten an Honorable mention from Mark Furnas, Director of Billboard Song Contest.
+2. Phantom got an Honorable mention from Mark Furnas, Director of Billboard Song Contest.